Soft Scattering Evaporation of Dark Matter Subhalos by Inner Galactic Gases: Averaged heating rate

 \section{Averaged heating rate}

-The energy transfer rate is shown as Eq.~\ref{eq:thermal_xsec} in the main text.
-The velocity distribution of the dark matter and proton are shown as Eq.~\ref{eq:DM_velocity} and Eq.~\ref{eq:proton_velocity}.
-Generally, we can parameterize the cross-section of the collision between dark matter and proton as $\bar\sigma=\sigma_0 v^n$.
-Substituting the quantity into Eq.~\ref{eq:thermal_xsec} and integrating out the distribution, the result can be expressed by two integrals~\cite{Munoz:2015bca}
+In the appendix, we derive the energy transfer rate of non-relativistic case when DM particles scatter with charged particles (such as proton).
+The general expression is shown as Eq.~\ref{eq:thermal_xsec} in the main text and the velocity distribution of the dark matter and proton are shown as Eq.~\ref{eq:DM_velocity} and Eq.~\ref{eq:proton_velocity}.
+Generally, we can parameterize the transfer cross-section of the collision between dark matter and proton as $\sigma_T=\sigma_0 v^n$.
+Substituting the quantity into Eq.~\ref{eq:thermal_xsec} and integrating out the velocity distribution, the result can be expressed by two integrals~\cite{Munoz:2015bca}

 with $a=m_\chi/(m_\chi+m_p)$, $b=(T_\chi-T_p)/u_{th}^2(m_\chi+m_p)$.
 The $I_{1}(n)$ and $I_{2}(n)$ are respectively